DIDComm V2 Plugin

 • DidCommEnvelope: Encrypted message envelope

-• DidCommCrypto: Placeholder cryptographic operations (for development)
+• DidCommCrypto: Placeholder cryptographic operations (non-standard; development only)

 • DidCommPacker: Message packing/unpacking